If you’re planning on renting in Munich, here’s what you need to know about how to find suitable accommodation and what to expect in the city.

 Unfurnished rentals in Munich

-Many properties are let unfurnished in Munich.
+Many properties are let without furnishings in Munich.
 These will be cheaper and are great if you want more freedom to bring in your own furnishings, but will obviously require a lot more work when it comes to moving in (and out!)

 What are unfurnished rentals like in Munich?

-Unfurnished flats in Munich are often let out completely unfurnished – no kitchen, no appliances, no nothing.
-These are typically let out on long leases and are suitable for tenants looking to settle down and make the home their own.
+Unfurnished flats in Munich are often let out completely unfurnished; that means no kitchen, no appliances, no nothing.
+These are typically available for long leases and are suitable for tenants looking to settle down and make the home their own.
 As Germany has a high percentage of renters, unfurnished properties are popular with families looking for stable long-term accommodation.
 All types of property can be found unfurnished, from one-bedroom apartments to 4-5 bedroom houses.
 Tenants will usually have the freedom to decorate and make some changes to fixtures and fittings, but check the tenancy agreement or ask the landlord first to find out what can and cannot be done.
 Partially furnished flats are also available to rent in Munich (kitchen appliances and fittings, but no beds, sofas, etc.).

 Cost of unfurnished rentals in Munich